Working with Resource Monitors¶

 - Select one of the options.
 If you selected Email or All and you do not already have a validated email address, you must enter an email address.

-- To complete the process, you must validate the email address you entered by following the instructions provided on-screen.
+- If you enter an email address, you must then validate the address by following the instructions provided on-screen.

 Creating Resource Monitors¶